Slashy-Slasher/Quadtree-Division-System/README.md

 <s>All current updates to the Barnes-Hut simulation will take place on the master branch, a merge will occur when the results are stable</s>
 This is no longer the case, all changes have been merged into the main Branch

+# Limitations of Python and Future Plans
+Through intensive debugging with the pyinstrument profiler, I've found that python's innate overhead was slowing down the simulation so much that even after using Numba's JIT-compling still became the bottleneck after creating 10000+ planets.

+To combat this I've decided that I'm going to re-write this program in C++ using the library Raylib, it should primarily be "Copy-Translate-Paste" as much of the simulation's logic doesn't change during the language switch.
+However this should yield far better performance and could allow me to implement CUDA parallelism directly in the compiler allowing for a magnitude more planets than could ever be possible with python.

+To keep this project neat however, I'm not going to add all of the project files from C++ as in previous projects they tend to clog up the repository.
+Only source and header files will be added under the folder Barnes-Hut C++.
+This should keep the old code easy to run in your IDE of choice while allowing you to see how the C++ implementation works, and with a little knowledge of C++ run them yourself too.